-COVID-19 HEALTH AND SAFETY PROTOCOLS
+COVID-19 HEALTH AND SAFETY GUIDELINES AND PROTOCOL

 For all in-person events, all CDPHE, county, and local restrictions and public health orders must be strictly followed.
-Note that these restrictions and orders may incorporate CDC guidance which must also be strictly followed.

 Consideration Regarding Meetings/Events at Other Venues/Facilities

-Updated: September 13, 2021
+Updated: September 26, 2022

 CWBA Executive Director Kim Sporrer